Smolations/lightrider-app/README.md

-# ttrpg
+# Lightrider App
-A character management and in-game utility for a TTRPG.
+A character management and in-game utility for the Lightrider TTRPG.

 ---